bjoernager/bzipper/README.md

 All quantities are measured in seconds unless otherwise noted.

-Currently, Librum's weakest point seems to be decoding.
+Currently, oct's weakest point seems to be decoding.
 Please note that I myself find large (relatively speaking) inconsistencies between runs in these last two benchmarks.
-Do feel free to conduct your own tests of Librum.
+Do feel free to conduct your own tests of oct.

 ## Data model